ceteri/exelixi/README.md

 You must install the [Python bindings](https://github.com/apache/mesos/tree/master/src/python) for [Apache Mesos], In this instance the [Apache Mesos] version is *0.14.0-rc4*, so you must install the [Python egg] for that exact release.
-Also, you need to install the <b>Exelixi</b> source.
+Also, you need to install the **Exelixi** source.

-On the master, download the `master` branch of the <b>Exelixi</b> code repo on GitHub and install the required libraries:
+On the master, download the `master` branch of the **Exelixi** code repo on GitHub and install the required libraries:

     wget https://github.com/ceteri/exelixi/archive/master.zip ; \
     unzip master.zip ; \